Spring Watch

 Revisiting old images and sharing with other Photographers

 My use of Facebook has been dwindling considerably over the last few years, with posts being even more sporadic in recent months – truth be told, I’d not taken enough photos to warrant Facebook posts lately.
 But more recently I’ve happened on, or been linked to, a number of special interest groups on there.
-What’s different with a Facebook group, distinct from my Facebook friend group, is that I don’t feel like I’m subjecting my friends to my photography against their will.
+What’s different with a Facebook group, distinct from my Facebook friend group, is that – unlike my friend group, I don’t feel like I’m subjecting these specialist groups’ members to my photography against their will.

 Yes, that sounds silly now I’ve typed it out, but I’m quite sure that my photography is of little interest to my friends.
 Contrast that with a photography group, where the purpose of being in the group is to see and to share images, and all of a sudden I feel at liberty to share my best images.